 - Residential dwelling or group of residential dwellings in a geographically defined neighborhood.

 - Not more than 2,000 people who are elderly (aged 60 or older) reside in at least 40 percent of the units.

 - Made up of low-rise buildings six stories or less in height, single or multi-family homes, not originally built for elderly persons.

 - Does not restrict admission strictly to the elderly population.

 Only not-for-profit organizations specializing in housing, health or human services are eligible to apply for state NORC-SSP and NNORC funding.
 They must be able to offer supportive services, such as service coordination, case assistance, case management, counseling, health assessment and monitoring, home delivered meals, transportation, socialization activities, home care facilitation, and monitoring.
-In State Fiscal Year (SFY) 2011, the NORC-SSP/NNORC programs in New York served almost 17,500 people age 60 and over.
+The most recent data for the program is from SFY 2011-12.
+During that year, the NORC-SSP/NNORC programs in New York served more than 18,000 people age 60 and over.

 Health related programming is an essential component of all NORC programs.
 Many programs use Health Indicators, developed by United Hospital Fund, which is a process designed to gather and interpret data on health status and risks for older NORC residents as well as determine needed interventions to improve health.
 The process includes the collection of baseline data to identify key health risks in the community; the design, implementation and assessment of interventions targeted for identified health issues and follow up data collection to measure the effectiveness of interventions and identify new or emerging health risks.
 Many of the NORC-SSP and NNORC programs utilize Health Indicators to tailor programs to better meet residents' health care needs.